0xff6a/gift-aid-calculator/README.md

 Running the application:
 ------------------------
-From root directory opens the application on http://localhost:9292/:
+From root directory opens the application on http://localhost:9292/.
+Authentication string to change tax rate is 'JGHackers'.

 ```shell
 $ bundle